Table of Contents

 The Elderly Waiver (EW) offers a variety of supports for seniors who require a nursing home level of care, but wish to remain living in the community.
 These services may include adult day care, home modifications, personal care assistance, home delivered meals, assisted living, and adult foster care.
-Waiver participants may self-direct their care, including hiring certain family members as caregivers.
+Waiver participants may self-direct their care, including hiring certain family members, such as adult children, as caregivers.

 The Community Access for Disability Inclusion (CADI) Waiver provides services for disabled individuals under the age of 65.
 However, if an individual is enrolled in this program prior to age 65, he or she can remain on this waiver.
-Supports include nursing services, home and vehicle modifications, homemaker services, personal assistance, and prescription drugs.
+Supports include nursing services, home and vehicle modifications, homemaker services, and personal assistance.
 This waiver also allows for consumer direction, and some family members may be hired to provide services.

 The Minnesota Personal Care Assistant (PCA) program is not technically a distinct program from the others, but more of an option as to how seniors receive personal care services.
 With this option, eligible individuals self-direct their own care, hiring the personal caregiver of their choosing, including friends and select family members.
 To be eligible, one must be enrolled in the Minnesota Medicaid state plan, a state managed care program, such as Minnesota Senior Health Options (MSHO), the Elderly Waiver, or the Minnesota Alternative Care program.

 Finally, Minnesota now offers two Managed Medicaid programs, Minnesota Senior Health Options (MSHO) & Senior Care Plus (MSC+).
 Through these programs, both short-term and long-term care assistance is offered.
 Learn more about these options here.